Login

 Daily luggage transfers

-Please leave your luggage in the hotel reception each morning (around 9am) so that it can be transferred to your next hotel.
-Make sure that your luggage is clearly labelled with the nametag provided by our Bike Spain Tours staff.
+Please leave your luggage in the hotel reception each morning (by 9am at the latest) so that it can be transferred to your next hotel.
+Make sure that your luggage is clearly labelled with the nametag provided.

 Bike fitting

-Your bike fitting is scheduled for FECHA at HORA with our local partner Miguel at LUGAR.
+Your bike fitting is scheduled for DATE at TIME at the office of our local partners, PLACE

 In case of emergency